the-trash/the_comments/README.md

 # TheComments 1.0.0

-TheComments - just comments system for my Ruby on Rails 4 projects
+TheComments - just comment system for my Ruby on Rails 4 projects

-P.S: and for me it's best prototype of comments system for Rails 4
+P.S: and for me it's best prototype of comment system for Rails 4

 ## Keywords

-Comments for Rails 4, Comments with threading, Polymorphic comments, Acts as commentable, Comment functionality, Comments, Threading, Rails 4
+Comments for Rails 4, Comments with threading, Nested Comments, Polymorphic comments, Acts as commentable, Comment functionality, Comments, Threading, Rails 4

 ### Screenshots (click for zoom)